HappyHorse 1.0 Review 2026:

 Verdict: Best balance of speed, style coherence, and character consistency.

 Compared to competitors: Veo 3.1 is API-only (no consumer web UI at comparable price points).
 Seedance 2.0 has no free tier and is primarily API-based.
-HappyHorse AI's freemium model is the most accessible entry point for the highest-performing model in the market.
+HappyHorse AI's one-time credit model — no subscription lock-in, no rolling charges — is the most accessible entry point for the highest-performing model in the market.

 Pros